640 South State StreetDover, Delaware 19901

 Polycythemia is a disease that causes your body to make too many red blood cells.
 Polycythemia may cause:

 Hemoglobin is usually tested as part of a complete blood count, or CBC.
 A CBC is a blood test that counts all the different cells in your blood.
 A hemoglobin test may also be paired with a hematocrit test.
-The hematocrit blood test tells what percent of your blood is made up by red blood cells.
+When the two are tested together it is often called an H and H. The hematocrit blood test tells what percent of your blood is made up by red blood cells.

 12 to 16 g/dL for women